OpenLiberty/ci.docker/README.md

 [![Build Status](https://travis-ci.org/OpenLiberty/ci.docker.svg?branch=master)](https://travis-ci.org/OpenLiberty/ci.docker)

-# Docker Hub images
+# Container images

-There are two different Open Liberty Docker image sets available on Docker Hub:

 1. **Supported Images**
-    *  Our recommended set [here](https://hub.docker.com/r/openliberty/open-liberty).
-These are images using Red Hat's [Universal Base Image](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image) as the Operating System and are re-built daily.
+    *  Our recommended set uses Red Hat's [Universal Base Image](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image) as the Operating System and are re-built daily.
+They can be found on [Docker Hub](https://hub.docker.com/r/openliberty/open-liberty) or [IBM Cloud](https://cloud.ibm.com/docs/services/Registry?topic=RegistryImages-ibmliberty).
-    *  Other sets can be found [here](https://hub.docker.com/_/open-liberty).
+    *  Another set, using Ubuntu as the Operating System, can be found [here](https://hub.docker.com/_/open-liberty).
 These are re-built automatically anytime something changes in the layers below.
-There are tags with different combinations of Java and Operating System versions.

 1. **Daily Images**
     *  Available [here](https://hub.docker.com/r/openliberty/daily), these are daily images from the daily Open Liberty binaries.
 The scripts used for this image can be found [here](https://github.com/OpenLiberty/ci.docker.daily).